With France stalling, euro zone recovery comes to near halt

 BRUSSELS/PARIS The euro zone economy all but stagnated in the third quarter of the year with France's recovery fizzling out and growth in Germany slowing.

-The 9.5 trillion euro economy pulled out of its longest recession in the previous quarter but record unemployment, lack of consumer confidence and anemic bank lending continue to prevent a more solid rebound.
+The 9.5 trillion euro economy pulled out of its longest recession in the previous quarter but record unemployment, lack of consumer confidence and anaemic bank lending continue to prevent a more solid rebound.

 In the three months to September, the combined economy of the 17 countries sharing the euro grew by a slower than expected 0.1 percent.
 In the previous quarter it rose 0.3 percent - the first expansion in 18 months.